thiborose/gecko-app/README.md

 This chemical is widly used in the swimming pools market.
 Chlorine is well known for its sanatizing properties. | Chlorine is well known for its sanatizing properties.
 This chemical is widly used in the swimming pools market.
 Add examples... | Add examples...

-## Installation
+## Running locally and developing
 After cloning the repository, execute `setup.sh`.
 This simple script will install the requirement packages, and download the models which are too heavy for being stored on GitHub.
-We strongly suggest to create a dedicated virtual envirionment beforehand.

-The project was tested using Python 3.7.

-## Usage
+The usage of a virtual environment having python 3.7 is prefered.

-To launch the web app, run `run.py`.
+To run the web app locally, execute `run.py`.
+The default development url is `http://127.0.0.1:5000/`.

 ## Acknowledgments
 Our tool implements the two following models, for tackilng, respectively, grammatical and discourse errors: